inveniosoftware/docs-invenio-rdm/docs/develop/process.md

 pragmatic - if something does not make sense don't do it.
 It's here more as a checklist and collection of prior experience.

+### Code of conduct

+!!! warning "Don't skip!"

+We expect every community member to adhere to our [code of conduct](https://inveniosoftware.org/governance/), and we thus expect that you have read it!
+Overall, the code of conduct says that we're:

+- Open
+- Inclusive
+- Considerate
+- Respectful

+You're part of a global diverse community where people have a wide variety of backgrounds and a lot of our communication is text-based.
+This creates an a lot room for misinterpretation for both senders and receivers of messages (the text/words used only account for about 10% of a message, the nonverbal and paraverbal part of message accounts for the remaining 90% of a message).

+!!! tip "Communication tips"

+    - Always assume best intentions of your counterpart both as sender and receiver.
+    - Always use video meetings instead of text, if you feel a conflict is starting to develop (lowering the risk of misinterpretation).
+    - Ask for help early to mediate from the senior leadership (conflicts only gets worse if left unaddressed).
+    - Provide and receive feedback: Feedback is like a gift.
+You give it with best intentions to help another person.
+When you receive it, you say thank you and it's fully up to you what you do with that gift afterwards.

 ### Principles

 The core foundational principles on which we build InvenioRDM is that we want